kaopanboonyuen/panboonyuen_professional_website/content/event/about-me/index.md

 - internal-project
 ---

-Here’s a glimpse into the person behind the research.
+### A quick glimpse at the person behind my work

-This profile image isn’t just a photo—it’s a reflection of the dedication, curiosity, and commitment I carry into every aspect of my work.
-Whether I’m deep in code, guiding students, or exploring breakthroughs in AI, I bring the same energy and focus.
-From the lecture halls of Chula to international conferences, I aim to push technology forward—making it smarter, more human, and truly impactful.
+This profile photo represents more than just a face—it reflects the passion, curiosity, and dedication I bring to everything I do.
+Whether I’m writing code, mentoring students, or diving into cutting-edge AI research, I approach it all with the same drive and focus.
+From lecture halls at Chula to stages at international conferences, my goal is to help shape technology that’s smarter, more human, and genuinely impactful.

-> Shout-out to Gemini 2.5 Flash for enhancing the visual quality of these shots, helping them capture the professional tone that represents me best.
+> Big thanks to modern AI for sharpening up these visuals—helping them reflect the professional tone that best represents who I am.

 ![Teerapong Panboonyuen](panboonyuen_profile_pic_01.png)
 ![Teerapong Panboonyuen](panboonyuen_profile_pic_03.png)
 <!-- ![Teerapong Panboonyuen](panboonyuen_profile_pic_05.png) -->
 <!-- ![Teerapong Panboonyuen](panboonyuen_profile_pic_07.png) -->

-This next one is my official profile photo—the one I use on everything from academic credentials to my AI researcher profile.
-It’s the face I present to the world as I continue growing in both academic and professional spaces.
+This is my official profile photo—the one I use across everything from academic credentials to my AI research profile.
+It represents the face I share with the world as I continue to grow in both academic and professional spheres.

 ![Teerapong Panboonyuen](panboonyuen_profile_pic_09.png)